-Victor Khachan is Associate Professor of Applied Linguistics in the Department of English.
-Dr. Khachan has extensive teaching experience in Academic English and Public Speaking.
-He has conducted adult illiteracy projects in Egypt and Morocco and has been a lead Academic English consultant in Muscat, Oman and a regional media trainer.
+Dr. Victor Khachan is associate professor of applied linguistics in the Department of English.
+He is also the chair of the department.
+Dr. Khachan has extensive teaching experience in academic English and public speaking.
+He has conducted adult illiteracy projects in Egypt and Morocco and has been a lead academic English consultant in Muscat, Oman and a regional media trainer.
 Dr. Khachan’s research interests are in the areas of adult illiteracy, linguistic identity, diglossia, courtroom language, academic argumentation and persuasion, and corpus linguistics.

-Dr. Khachan is Core Trainer in the Young Arab Voices, a regional debate project, initiated by the British Council and the Anna Lindh Foundation.
+Dr. Khachan is a core trainer in the Young Arab Voices, a regional debate project, initiated by the British Council and the Anna Lindh Foundation.

 - Arabic Diglossia and Illiteracy in the Arab World Workshop.
 SAT-7 Satellite TV, Larnaca, July 3-4, 2006